analyticsgym/correlation/readme.md

     software
   - Pearson correlation coefficient most applicable for measuring linear association between variables
-  - Pearson r can be misleading for for datasets that have non linear associations and/or outliers
+  - Pearson r can be misleading for datasets that have non linear associations and/or outliers
   - [Anscombe’s
     quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) is a